Attorneys from Around

-Do not give a recorded statement to the other side’s insurance company if you’ve been injured in an accident.
+It’s important not to give a recorded statement to the other side’s insurance company if you’ve been injured in an accident.
 Adjusters will often say that they’re just needing to get information and will record the call.
-If they were only needing information, then they would not need to record the call.
-The only reason to record the call, is to play the recording back at some point in the future to further their main goal of reducing the value of a claim.
+The reason they want to record the call, is to try to get you to say something that will hurt the value of your claim.
 It’s an unfair fight; insurance adjusters are trained in obtaining recorded statements, whereas you are not trained to give one.
 That’s why it’s best to have an attorney handle this for you.

 After any motor vehicle accident, if you are physically able and it is safe to do so, take as many photographs as possible of damage to your car, any other cars involved, any property involved (e.g., fences, buildings, guardrails, trees, mailboxes, etc.), and injuries.
 One cannot have too many photographs or too much information when it comes to dealing with the insurance company.
 Remember, they want to pay you as little as possible for accident claim.
 Having documentation and witnesses to what actually happen is important to helping you maximize your recovery.